strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ### macOS

-The `make` build is using GNU versions of `find`, `sed` and other utilities and is not compatible with the BSD versions available on macOS.
+The `make` build uses GNU versions of `find`, `sed` and other utilities and is not compatible with the BSD versions available on macOS.
 When using macOS, you have to install the GNU versions of `find` and `sed`.
 When using `brew`, you can do `brew install gnu-sed findutils grep coreutils`.
-This command will install the GNU versions as `gcp`, `ggrep` , `gsed` and `gfind` and our `make` build will automatically pick them up and use them.
+This command will install the GNU versions as `gcp`, `ggrep`, `gsed` and `gfind` and our `make` build will automatically pick them up and use them.

-The build requires `bash` version 4+ which is not shipped macOS but can be installed via homebrew.
+The build requires `bash` version 4+ which is not shipped with macOS but can be installed via homebrew.
 You can run `brew install bash` to install a compatible version of `bash`.
 If you wish to change the default shell to the updated bash run `sudo bash -c 'echo /usr/local/bin/bash >> /etc/shells'` and `chsh -s /usr/local/bin/bash`